 1. Get your goals done early

-When you get your goals or healthy habits done early in the day, you get them out of the way.
+When you get to your goals or healthy habits early in the day, you get them out of the way.
 You start the day having ticked off something important from your to-do list.
 And because you won’t want to sabotage your hard work later in the day, you’ll be less tempted by other unhealthy habits.
 I changed my exercise game completely when I started going to the gym by 6:00 a.m.
 Now that I exercise first thing in the morning, I exercise at least 95% of the time vs. around 60% of the time before.
-No amount of willpower helped me juggle my competing priorities in the evenings.
-No amount of willpower could will me to care about my fat arse when I’m driving home bone-tired after a long day.
+No amount of willpower would have helped me juggle my competing priorities in the evenings.
+No amount of willpower “willed” me to care about my fat arse when I’m driving home bone-tired after a long day.
 Getting it done first thing meant I no longer had to fight with a practical obstacle to me getting to the gym.

 2. Support Yourself